Original post March 2019; Updated May 2022.

 It all comes down to the importance of the image.
 Doubling the image size in Canva might be easiest for you and might produce a much larger file complicating web use, but might work fine for you.
 Then again downloading the image as a PDF and converting it might be better for you and produce a smaller file retaining its quality and web friendliness.
 (Think website images, you want smaller files with the best quality to maintain good website speed and the best quality).

-Why?
-I’m not sure, but I have practiced digital photography for many years and think it’s possible there might be some sharpening for the web happening in the download process in Canva.
+There might even be some sharpening for the web happening in the download process in Canva contributing to the clarity.
 Then again it may have nothing to do with that, it’s just my theory.
 I’m not that techy but the difference in my images when I use Photoshop or Lightroom and sharpen images for the web seem to align with the Canva results above.
 Maybe one day it will resolve.

 If it’s important to you that the image is very sharp (I like my blog post images to be clean, but social media images aren’t always that important, or noticeable, to me) I download the graphic from Canva as a PDF.
 If I need a transparent background I use PNG.
 I rarely use JPG downloads mostly use PNG when I don’t use PDF.